PGCE – Postgraduate Certificate in Education (International)

 The PGCE Postgraduate Certificate in Education (International) is a part-time, distance learning PGCE (International) course aimed at professional teacher and educators working in countries other than the UK.
 It is a Level 7 academic qualification on the UK National Qualifications Framework and is relevant to all subjects, phases and curricula.
 The PGCE (International) focuses on improving individual teaching practice through research and critical reflection.
 Compare teaching approaches from different countries and evolve a global approach to teaching and education.

-In addition to online modules, this PGCE (International) course also comprises of face-to-face workshops, hosted by fly-in professors from the University of Nottingham.
+In addition to online modules, this PGCE (International) course also comprises of face-to-face workshops held in the UAE, hosted by fly-in professors from the University of Nottingham.
 At the PGCE (International) workshop students get the opportunity to meet their Nottingham tutor as well as fellow students from the same cohort.

 Please note, that the PGCE (International) is an academic qualification.
 As it is not a teaching qualification, it does not confer the Qualified Teacher Status in the UK.